 If you’re in a rush in the morning…

-Brushing too hard does serious damage—and chances, you’re brushing too hard, especially if you’re in a rush.
+Brushing too hard does serious damage and, chances are, you’re brushing too hard – especially if you’re in a rush.

 If you never remember to replace your toothbrush head…